jiaopingchen/Airbnb-price-prediction/README.md

     - [Tourist Attractions](https://www.thecrazytourist.com/25-best-things-seattle-washington/).
 55 Best Things to Do in Seattle (Washington), this data does not include lat and long information so I use **web-scrapping** to get location information.

   *2. Define the Airbnb property's convenience score:*
-  - Given a circle threshold such as c = 2km, for each Airbnb property, I create two convenience score-related variables:
+  - Given a radius threshold c (eg, c = 2km), for each Airbnb property, I create two convenience score-related variables:
-    - 1. **"cs_2_counts"**: count the number of parks (or attractions) within the c=2km circle, which sets the property as the center point.
+    - 1. **"cs_2_counts"**: count the number of parks (or attractions) within the c=2km radius, which sets the property as the center point.
-    - 2. **"cs_2_avgdist"**: average distance of those chosen parks (or attractions) within the c=2km circle.
+    - 2. **"cs_2_avgdist"**: average distance of those chosen parks (or attractions) within the c=2km radius.
-  - Then, replicate the above process with various values of circle threshold.
+  - Then, replicate the above process with various values of radius threshold.
 Here, I will use c=1,2,..10.

 - Baseline feature set:
   - Because this Settle Airbnb dataset has been investigated by many people on Kaggle, I will use selected features by [Zacks Shen](https://www.kaggle.com/zacksshen/kaggle-seattle-airbnb/data) as my baseline feature set.